FlMonkey/compress/README.md

 # Todo
--on the manual finish the decompression algo
+- on the manual finish the decompression algo
--Make a fully automatic version using Huffman coding
+- Make a fully automatic version using Huffman coding